-PhotoShelter supports all major image formats including JPG, TIFF, raw files, PSD, DNG, SVG, and PDF.
+PhotoShelter supports all major image formats including JPG, TIFF, RAW files, PSD, DNG, SVG, and PDF.
 When you upload images into your PhotoShelter Image Browser, you are essentially placing them in your own geographically redundant archive.
 This means you'll have direct access to them any place, any time (as long as you have an internet connection).
 We recommend uploading your highest quality images so you can rest assured they're safe and secure.

 Recommended File Formats